Slide Left Slide Right

 Resources

-Stand up for Public Space! http://www.standupforpublicspace.org/
+Stand up for Public Space! https://www.standupforpublicspace.org/

 The Charter of Public Space: http://www.biennalespaziopubblico.it/outputs/the-charter-of-public-space/